aPythonAteMyBaguette/raspberry-pi-os-lite-setup-for-server/README.md

 Watchdog timer for Raspberry Pi.txt
 ================================
 This document provides detailed instructions to configure the built-in hardware watchdog on a Raspberry Pi using systemd, ensuring automatic reboot in case the system freezes.
 It is designed to improve reliability and minimize downtime, especially for remote or unattended setups.

+## License
+These notes are licensed under the [Creative Commons Attribution 4.0 International License](LICENSE).